cisnlp/multilingual-fact-tracing/README.md

 ```

-To compute the sentence-level emebdding for each fact in each language
+To compute the sentence-level embedding for each fact in each language
-across checkpoints, e.g., for each 1K step between checkpoint 0 and 50K.
+across checkpoints, e.g., for each 1K step between checkpoints 0 and 50K.
-(this script is adapted from [MEXA](https://github.com/cisnlp/MEXA/blob/main/embed_extractor.py)):
+(This script is adapted from [MEXA](https://github.com/cisnlp/MEXA/blob/main/embed_extractor.py)):

 ```bash
 python embed_extractor.py